dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/P4MissionsDemo.md

 </resources>
 ~~~

-   Lastly, jump over to your associated layout in layout/activity_ pointing_test.xml and replace everything with the same xml file from the Github Sample Project, since the xml file's content is too much, we don't show them here.
+   Lastly, jump over to your associated layout in layout/activity_ pointing_test.xml and replace everything with the same xml file from the tutorial of the tutorial's Github Sample Project, since the xml file's content is too much, we don't show them here.

    For the UI, we declare a main title, a return button, a connect status text view, a pointing button, etc. Here is a screenshot of the preview of PointingTestActivity: